gustavostz/whisper-clip/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- [CUDA](https://developer.nvidia.com/cuda-downloads) compatible with PyTorch.
-Refer to [PyTorch's website](https://pytorch.org/get-started/locally/) for compatibility information.
+- [CUDA](https://developer.nvidia.com/cuda-downloads) is highly recommended for better performance but not necessary.
+WhisperClip can also run on a CPU.

 ### Setting Up the Environment